clairebilat/ada-2019-project-lost-and-found/README.md

     - Which type of facility tend to be less healthy ?
     - It is healthier to eat in a public or private facility ?
     - Did the healthiness of the food in Chicago increase or decrease from 2010 until now ?
-    - Are the licensed facilities a trend to be more healthy or unhealthy ?
+    - Do all establishments owner by the same person tend to have the same level of healthiness ?
     - Is the crime correlated with the healthiness of the food in Chicago ?

 # Dataset